ShahStavan/Learn_Node/readme.md

 Promises have become increasingly popular in recent years due to their simplicity and ease of use.
 Promises are easy to reason about, and provide a more structured way of handling asynchronous operations than traditional callback functions.

 Overall, asynchronous callbacks and promises are two important features of Node.js that allow developers to write efficient and non-blocking code for handling I/O operations and other types of asynchronous tasks.

+### What are installation and setup steps of Node JS?
+1. Download the appropriate installer for your operating system from the official Node.js website
+<a href="https://nodejs.org">Node JS</a>.

+2. Double-click the installer to begin the installation process.

+3. Follow the prompts in the installer to select the installation directory and other settings.

+4. Once the installation is complete, open a terminal or command prompt and type <b><i>node -v</i></b> to verify that Node.js is installed and working correctly.
+This command will display the version number of Node.js that is currently installed on your system.

+5. To start using Node.js, you can <b>create a new JavaScript file with a .js extension</b> and begin writing code.
+You can run the file using the node command in the terminal, followed by the name of the file.
+For example, if you have a<b> file called example.js</b>, you can run it using the following command: <b><i>node example.js.</i></b>

+That's it!
+With Node.js installed and set up, you can now start building applications using the Node.js runtime environment and its extensive ecosystem of modules and packages.